milesp20/intel_nuc_led/contrib/nuc_wmi/README.md

 functions sometimes return invalid values in certain scenarios.

-This implementation is driven by the fact that the return types of the functions may change from one NUC generation to the next and the "out of bound" return value are the only things we can customize to try to make the NUC WMI functions work as expected and if it still doesnt work with that then it is likely a BIOS bug.
+This implementation is driven by the fact that the return types of the functions may change from one NUC generation to the next and the "out of bound" return value are the only things we can customize to try to make the NUC WMI functions work as expected.
+If it still doesnt work with that, then it is likely a BIOS bug.

 The supported return types and "out of bound" return value recovery support is as follows: